Jesdakorn-J/ICT720-project/README.md

 <p>5. </p>

 ## Smart Indoor Air Quality Dashboard
 <p>Smart Indoor Air Quality Dashboard is a project designed to help people monitor PM2.5 levels more meaningfully in their own indoor environment.
 For people who do not own a PM2.5 filter or purifier, it is often difficult to access PM2.5 information directly in their room or workspace.
 Even for those who already have a PM2.5 filter, most devices only show the current value, without providing any history, trends, or deeper insight.
-In addition, official air-quality websites usually provide data based on general monitoring stations, so the PM2.5 values may not accurately reflect the actual conditions at your specific location.<\p>
+In addition, official air-quality websites usually provide data based on general monitoring stations, so the PM2.5 values may not accurately reflect the actual conditions at your specific location.</p>

 ## Stakeholders
 <p>1. room owner</p>